0049 941 / 56 76 460

 Taormina

-The craft of the cart painters has its origin in times before society became motorized.
+The origins of the cart painters' craft date back to the times before society became motorized.

 The carts are decorated with artful wooden structures, and then fastened with irons.
-They used to serve for transporting crops, wine and olive oil.
+In former times, they were used for the transport of crops, wine and olive oil.

 Ramacca